Vincy-Cheng/Tetris/README.md

 # Tetris Game
 # CUHK IERG3810 Project

-Using ARM
+Using ARM to build the game.

+It has 3 levels.
+The speed of falling block will be increased as the level is upgraded.

-Can twist the falling block and speed with keyboard.
+Can twist the falling block and change speed with keyboard.

 Example video: